Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Colts stats and trends

-- Indianapolis has seven wins against the spread in 11 games this season.
+- Indianapolis has played 11 games, with seven wins against the spread.

-- The Colts are 5-2 ATS when underdogs by 3 points or more this year.
+- This year, the Colts have an ATS record of 5-2 in their seven games as an underdog of 3 points or more.

-- Indianapolis has hit the over in 63.6% of its opportunities this year (seven times over 11 games with a set point total).
+- Indianapolis' games this year have gone over the total in seven out of 11 opportunities (63.6%).

-- Indianapolis is 7-2 against the spread and 6-3 overall when the team notches more than 22.2 points.
+- Indianapolis is 7-2 against the spread and 6-3 overall in games when it records more than 22.2 points.

-- Indianapolis is 6-1 against the spread and 4-3 overall when the team picks up over 322.1 yards.
+- In games that Indianapolis picks up more than 322.1 yards, the team is 6-1 against the spread and 4-3 overall.

-- The Colts have 10 giveaways this season, while the Buccaneers have 18 takeaways.
+- This year the Colts have 10 turnovers, eight fewer than the Buccaneers have takeaways (18).

 Home and road insights

-- Indianapolis is 3-3 against the spread, and 3-3 overall, at home this year.
+- Indianapolis is 3-3 against the spread, and 3-3 overall, at home.

-- In six games at home this year, Indianapolis has gone over the total three times.
+- In six home games this year, Indianapolis has gone over the total three times.

-- Tampa Bay is winless against the spread, and 2-3 overall, on the road.
+- Tampa Bay is 2-3 overall, and winless against the spread, away from home.

 - The Buccaneers are winless ATS (0-4) as 3-point favorites or more on the road.

-- This year, in five away games, Tampa Bay has hit the over twice.
+- In five away games this season, Tampa Bay has hit the over twice.

-- Buccaneers away games this season average 51.2 total points, 0.8 fewer than this outing's over/under (52).
+- The average total in Buccaneers away games this season is 51.2 points, 1.8 fewer than this outing's over/under (53).

 Powered by Data Skrive.